FREQUENTLY ASKED QUESTIONS

-A good portion of our practice involves providing second opinions to patients who are already planning to have surgery.
-We are happy to provide a second opinion and help answer any questions that you may have.
+A significant portion of Dr. Zahir's practice involves providing second opinions to patients who are already planning to have surgery.
+Since our practice is one of the few facilities nationwide dedicated to endoscopic spine surgery, we are happy to provide second opinions and help review your case.
 We take pride in patient education, and will ensure that by the end of the appointment you have a solid understanding of your condition even if you decide to have surgery performed elsewhere.

 IS THIS COVERED BY INSURANCE?